dwainscheeren/dwains-lovelace-dashboard/docs/index.md

 Many thanks to the people who donated, I really appreciate it!
 I love transparency so I will place all donations on this page.
 If you donate please write a short message with your HA username :D

+> @Evad (2nd) — Very nice theme.
+Excellent documentation.

-> @mase (again :D) — Nice update (v1.1.5).
+> @mase (2nd) — Nice update (v1.1.5).
 Headers are now always loading and thx for fixing the group-cover bug in the theme.
 Also thanks for all the support you giving on slack and the ha forum.
 Keep it up, you´re awesome!

 > @maikelstraub — Thanks for your help on slack and an amazing, well documented theme!